About Greylands Farm

 Greylands Farm is a 200 acre beef and sheep farm on the North Yorkshire coast.

-We have a herd of beef cattle usually about 20 animals, these are kept for their beef.
-The cows calve once a year in the spring and usually live outside all year.
-They live near to the farmyard in the summer so we can keep a close watch on them and their calves, and in the winter they live in the sheltered wooded valley between Hinderwell and Newton Mulgrave or on the grassy banks down to the harbour at Port Mulgrave.
+We have a herd of beef cattle usually about 70 cows and calves, these are kept for their beef.
+The cows calve once a year in the spring.
 They are Blonde d’Aqutaine.
 They is a range of colours from golden yellow, reddish brown, grey and dark brown.
 All of the cows are tame, most being very friendly, and used to people.

-We have a flock of sheep, mainly of Masham and Mule breeds.
+We have a flock of sheep, mainly Texel crosses.
 They lamb in the months of January and February and the lambs are sold around June.
 All the arable crops grown on our farm are used as feed for our animals.
 We also have a very friendly sheepdog, usually a horse and there are cats which are very friendly.
 We keep hens and visitors are welcome to assist in collecting fresh eggs.

 The farm is within the North York Moors National Park, and part of the farm is within a conservation area.
 There are many types of birds and wildlife, which live on our farm including herons, badgers, foxes and roe deer.
 There are lots of places to go for a walk.
 We have nice quiet places where visitors can take a picnic, some are near to a local stream and the children can play in the water – with supervision.